frxangelz/tiktok-follower-extension/README.md

 # tiktokfollower
 tiktok follower

+updated to versi 002
+- fix tiktok like element changed

 very simple tiktok macro to follow/like users/videos, use with random interval so it looks like normal user's activity tiktok follower macro is the best tool for easy and quick tiktok follow. it will follow people on tiktok while you're away.

 you can set min-max interval between follow action( in seconds ), to make it more random, you should keep interval between 5-10 (longer interval is better but runs slower).